 As part of optimizing your portfolio for taxes, you should assess how much of your invested money you can donate to reduce capital gains tax, instead of donating cash.

 When an investor transfers assets (that have increased in value) to a tax-exempt charitable organization—like a religious organization, university, or a homeless shelter—the full value of the asset is transferred to the charity.
 You, the donor, don’t pay taxes on the gain, and the recipient organization generally doesn’t pay taxes on the gain either (certain private foundations may be subject to a 2% excise on investment income).
-It’s the federal government’s way of recognizing that donations have a net positive effect for society even though the IRS gives up potential tax revenues.

 How to Figure Out How Much to Give